buzzqw/TUS/OBSS/markdown-separati/en/19-magic.md

 In the description of the spell, it is written whether a Saving Throw is necessary and which to perform.

-If it is the character who must resist a spell, the Narrator will not tell you to make a Saving Throw at difficulty 18, it is he who compares your roll with the difficulty, he can tell you that the test is complex, difficult, or easy...
+If it is the character who must resist a spell, the Game Master will not tell you to make a Saving Throw at difficulty 18, it is he who compares your roll with the difficulty, and he can tell you that the test is complex, difficult, or easy...

 >> **Tups casts Arcane dart!**: Tups, who has Intelligence 4, Magic Proficiency 6, and has taken Magic Adept 2 times, casts the \hyperlinkGuiding BoltArcane dart spell.
 The difficulty (DC) of the Reflex Saving Throw will be equal to 10 + 6 (MP) + 4 (ability modifier for spell, Intelligence) + 2 (has taken Magic Adept 2 times), that is 10+6+4+2 = 22 to halve the damage.
 If he had made a Magic Check and this had a magic Critical Success, the DC would have become 23.

 - If in the Saving Throw you roll 3 sixes, you have managed to pass it, regardless of the total, and you obtain a **Critical Saving Success**.
 - If the Saving Throw succeeds by a margin of 8 you obtain a **Critical Saving Success**.
 - If in the Saving Throw you roll 3 ones, you have failed the roll, regardless of the total, and you obtain a **Critical Saving Failure**.
-- If the Saving Throw fails by a margin of 8, and by every 8 failed you obtain a **Critical Saving Failure**.
+- If the Saving Throw fails by a margin of 8, and for every additional 8 by which it fails you obtain a **Critical Saving Failure**.

-It is also possible that in the description of the spell is reported what happens in case of Critical Success or Critical Failure of the Saving Throw.
+It is also possible that in the description of the spell is reported what happens on a Critical Success or Critical Failure of the Saving Throw.

 For **monsters** or anyway for a spell casting given by innate magical abilities, if not specified the **DC of the Saving Throw is equal to 12 + 2 x level of the spell + Intelligence or indicated spell modifier**.